Skip to main content

 Subject

-When a nous is acting as a subject in Icelandic, it overwhelmingly needs to be in the nominative case.
+When a noun is acting as a subject in Icelandic, it overwhelmingly needs to be in the nominative case.
 This is a basic rule that is only broken in specific circumstances.

 Example 1: Hann borðar.